premium-minds/datagrip-vault-plugin/README.md

 This plugin will request new credentials everytime a connection is open to the database.
 To re-use already existing and valid credentials a Vault Agent is recommended.

 This is an example, with [AWS Authenticaton](https://www.vaultproject.io/docs/auth/aws).
-Save it as `vault-agent-dbeaver.hcl` and edit accordingly:
+Save it as `vault-agent-datagrip.hcl` and edit accordingly:
 ```hcl
 auto_auth {
     method "aws" {